-Then in the third phase called nation-building, 500 pacification teams of 59 men each will be sent to these selected hamlets; each team will attempt to pacify two hamlets a year during 1967, rating by raising by at least another to pacify two hamlets a year during 1967, rating by raising by at least another to pacify two hamlets are during 1967, rating by raising by at least another to 1000 the total number of hamlets under government control.
+Then in the third phase called nation-building, 500 pacification teams of 59 men each will be sent to these selected hamlets; each team will attempt to pacify two hamlets a year during 1967, resing by raising by at least another 2 1000 the toto total number of hamlets under government control.
 By The 59-man teams are broken down into six kinds of cadre, each to perform different functions.
-They are: people's self-defense teams, real new life hamlet cadre, new-society-building cadre in charge of self-help projects such as building sk schools and bridges, rural political cadre, civic action teams and armed propaganda teams.
+They are: people's self-defense teams, real new life hamlet cadre, new-society-building cadre in charge of self-help projects such as building ak schools and bridges, rural political cadre, civic action teams and armed propaganda teams.

 In addition to the 59-man teams, there is also a rather sin sinster bunch of "census grevance takers", which are inconspicuously linked to the American Central Intelligence Agency.
-They travel the country logging complaints and trying to keep track of who's who in the Viet Cong, wen's on the Saigon side and who's sitting on the fence.
+They travel the country logging who's complaints and trying to keep track of who's who in the Viet Cong, wen's on the Saigon side and who's sitting on the fence.

-Census grei grievance workers must fill out mineteen forms each day so that American-supplied computers can digest how many me pigs are in an area, how much food is in the market and so on.
+Consus grei grievance workers must fill out nineteen forms each day so that American-supplied computers can digest how many as pigs are in an area, how much food is in the market and so on.